 21-year-old Hennessy Carolina Almanzar is not an easy person to Google.
 As the babysister of reality television superstar, rapper and social media savant Cardi B, she has the expected amount of YouTube clips, links to Instagram posts and glamour shots from promoting Love and Hip Hop, which she sometimes appears on with her big sis.
 And if you click on any number of these things, you will see an effervescent girl who mimics Cardi’s brazen attitude and uncompromising confidence.
 Of course, we only think this because we have been introduced to Cardi first.
 The sisters have a very Solange-Beyoncé dynamic going on, and I wanted to know how the younger of the two is making her own way.

-After weeks of coordination between various teams, I meet Hennessy in a suite in the W Hotel Times Sqaure, where we’re setting up for her photo shoot.
+After weeks of coordination between various teams, I meet Hennessy in a suite at the W New York-Times Sqaure, where we’re setting up for her photo shoot.
 She immediately envelops me and the rest of the crew in warm hugs as a means of introduction.
 Clearly, she’s not shy.
 Not that I expected her to be, of course, but once you observe aspects of someone’s life via Instagram or Snapchat, it is easy to construct a fantasy persona for them, one that is often corrected once you meet them IRL, as they say.
 But Hennessy’s IRL persona is not entirely different from who she is online, and that’s part and parcel of her success: what you see is what you get.
 I ask her what she thinks about her newfound fame and she answers confidently, “I’m comfortable with it, yea.
 I like it actually.”

 “I’m comfortable with it, yea.
 I like it actually.”